Sembcorp: Sembawang Shipyard Limited (1969-1994)

-Sembwawang Shipyard Limited was formed in 1968 as a wholly-owned management body of the newly established Sembawang ship-repairing complex, under the purview of Swan Hunter.
-The Sembawang ship-repairing complex (or Sembwawng Shipyard), which majority of premises formerly Her Majesty's Sembawang Dockyards, begun operations on 2 December 1968.
+Sembawang Shipyard Limited was formed in 1968 as a wholly-owned management body of the newly established Sembawang ship-repairing complex, under the purview of Swan Hunter.
+The Sembawang ship-repairing complex (or Sembawang Shipyard), which majority of premises formerly Her Majesty's Sembawang Dockyards, begun operations on 2 December 1968.

 In 1984, Sembawang shipyard secured the contract to repair the damaged propeller shaft of the HMS Invincible, a British aircraft carrier.
-The same year also saw the diversification of Sembawang Shipyard Ltd into civil projects, with the firm securing the contract for the construction of Newton Circus MRT station and civil defence station (Newton MRT Station) through a joint venture with French company Dragages et Travaux Publics, valueing at S$43 million.
+The same year also saw the diversification of Sembawang Shipyard Ltd into civil projects, with the firm securing the contract for the construction of Newton Circus MRT station and civil defence station (Newton MRT Station) through a joint venture with French company Dragages et Travaux Publics, valued at S$43 million.
 The joint venture also saw the transfer of technology from Dregages, which was one of the main contractors for the Hong Kong Mass Transit Railway.